This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 It’s derived from the African red bush and when you mix it with ginger you get a nice refreshing version of the incredibly popular red tea.
 Rooibos tea Has an earthy slightly sweet flavor to it that works well with the spicy and peppery flavor of the ginger.

 I have found that if you add too much ginger to the water then you can overpower the taste of the red tea somewhat.
-So it’s just something to think about when you were making this tea you might want to carefully monitor how much Ginger you’re adding to your water.
+So it’s just something to think about when you are making this tea you might want to carefully monitor how much Ginger you’re adding to your water.

 The easiest way to make a cup of rooibos ginger tea is to steep a bag of red tea in ginger-infused water.
 You can also find Ginger rooibos tea bags that are even more convenient.
 I recommend Biedouw Valley Rooibos and Ginger teabags(*Affiliate Link) for a convenient and tasty premade version of this ginger blend.
 You can find it on Amazon.